andersen-lab/Freyja/docs/src/wiki/freyja-measles.rst

 also provided `here. <https://github.com/andersen-lab/Freyja/blob/main/docs/data/artic-measles-v1.0.0.bed>`_ This file will be used to simulate measles amplicon sequencing reads and trim the primers in the downstream analysis.

-4. Align your reads to your reference genome using an aligner of your choice.
-Here, we use ``minimap2`` with parameters set for aligning short reads to a reference genome.
+4. Prepare your reads, by assessing quality of the reads and removing the sequencing adapters.
-We will be using simulated reads produced by `this <https://github.com/mariaelf97/amplicon_sequencing_simulator>`_ amplicon read simulation pipeline.
+We will be using simulated reads produced by `MixAmp, <https://github.com/andersen-lab/MixAmp>`_ an amplicon read simulator developed by our team.

 For instance, we generated reads from two different measles samples using this code as following: